JimXiongGM/AutoQGS/README.md

 #### PathQuestion

 We also reprocess [PathQuestion](https://github.com/zmtkeke/IRN).
-The original dataset did not provide entity mid, so we tried to do entity linking in Freebase using some string matching stratergies.
-Note that despite missing entity mid, we are able to construct a subgraph based on the entity name and generate a question as well.
+The original dataset did not provide entity mid, so we try to do entity linking in Freebase using some string matching strategies.
+Note that despite missing entity mid, we are able to construct the subgraph based on the entity name and generate questions as well.

 The dataset is available at: [dataset/PathQuestion_KGQG.tar.gz](dataset/PathQuestion_KGQG.tar.gz)